canaantt/slate/source/includes/_clinic_api_query_1.md

     "sampleSize": 196,
-    "wrangler": "cgData TCGAscript mutationMatrix processed on 2015-01-28", "wranglingProcedure": "TCGA PANCAN strictly filtered maf files (file names: *_cleaned_filtered.maf) download from Synapse, processed into gene by sample matrix at UCSC into cgData repository", "desc": "TCGA acute myeloid leukemia (LAML) somatic mutation data.
+    "wrangler": "cgData TCGAscript mutationMatrix processed on 2015-01-28", "wranglingProcedure": "TCGA PANCAN strictly filtered maf files (file names: *_cleaned_filtered.maf) download from Synapse, processed into gene by sample matrix at UCSC into cgData repository", "description": "TCGA acute myeloid leukemia (LAML) somatic mutation data.
 Red (=1) indicates that a non-silent somatic mutation (nonsense, missense, frame-shif indels, splice site mutations, stop codon readthroughs) was identified in the protein coding region of a gene, or any mutation identified in a non-coding gene.
 White (=0) indicates that none of the above mutation calls were made in this gene for the specific sample."
 }
 ```